j9pino/JIFs_From_DOIs/README.md

 # JIFs_From_DOIs

-Given a list of DOIs (submitted as CSV with one DOI per row and no column header), return associated Journal Impact Factor for each document.
+Given a list of publications exported from RESolution, return the associated Journal Impact Factor for each document.